polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes.md

 1. Navigate to the root directory where you compiled the node template

-2. Run the following command to convert the `customSpec.json` chain specification to the raw format, saving it as `customSpecRaw.json`:
+2. Run the following command to convert the `customSpec.json` chain specification to the raw format and save it as `customSpecRaw.json`:

     ```bash
+    ./target/release/solochain-template-node build-spec \
+    --chain=customSpec.json \
+    --raw \
-    ./target/release/solochain-template-node build-spec --chain=customSpec.json --raw --disable-default-bootnode > customSpecRaw.json
+    --disable-default-bootnode > customSpecRaw.json
     ```

 ## Add Keys to the Keystore